dasarpai/old.dasarpai.github.io/_projects/Sarcasm-Detection-System-for-Hinglish-Language.md

 ## Contribution of Work
 - We created sarcasm dataset in Hinglish languages of 2000 sentences, and it can be used by other researchers to create their models or expend this dataset.
 - We identified good embedding (fastTextWiki and IndicFT) for finetuning, these are more effective for Hinglish language sarcasm detection work.
-- We established even if combine embedding with classical ML classifier we get good results, provided we have good embedding.
-So, the task transfer is not mandatory.
+- We established if combine embedding with classical ML classifier we get good results, provided we have good embedding.
 - We identified, if we do task transfer then which models can be used for getting good results on Hinglish Language sarcasm detection work.

 ## Future Recommendations